 7. Scarf down a delicious farm-to-garden brunch at Queens Botanical Garden.
 Then race around the grounds, or allow the kids to do that, on your behalf.

 8. Solo parenting?
 You're not "alone."
-Mommy Poppins' Roberta Brown has some thoughtful advice to help get you through the day.
-And you might also want to give the kid(s) a chance to prepare a gift in advance: take them to sit for a silhouette session in Brooklyn April 21 or 22, and then let them wrap the keepsakes to present on May 13.
+Mommy Poppins has some thoughtful advice to help get you through the day.
+And you might also want to give the kid(s) a chance to prepare a gift in advance: take them to learn how early Americans used herbs and flowers and create sachets, and then let them wrap the results to present on May 13.

 9. Pack everyone into the Zipcar or onto the train for one of these 25 awesome spring day trips.